sommayah/MaterialDesignAssignment/README.md

 # MaterialDesignAssignment
 ## Description
-This is Assignment 5 in the Udacity Android nanodegree.
+* This is Assignment 5 in the Udacity Android nanodegree.
 The purpose of this assignment is to transfer applications' layout to the new material design guidlines and be more user friendly.
+* XYZ Reader: A mock RSS feed reader featuring banner photos and shocking headlines!

 ## Features
 * App uses the Design Support library and its provided widget types (FloatingActionButton, AppBarLayout, SnackBar, etc).